oeamescoa/DoS_Attack_Illegal_Service/README.md

 The result was the recipient (criminal) who was soliciting illegal services was blasted with a few thousand emails.
 Do not use this script maliciously or against any personal website or service.
-The author takes no responsibility for actions taken on users of this repository.
+The author takes no responsibility for actions taken by users of this repository.
 This is for educational purposes only.
 Be safe :)

 Additional Notes: There are obviously many ways to automate this script, in this case it was setup recurringly using a cron job - but more sophisticated systems will block IP address.
 Selenium has the capability to use proxy services, and this is